 So what are some things you need to know about dogs’ health?
 Certified dog groomers need to have a trained eye to spot diseases and infections, understand when a pet needs to take a break, and know how to deal with a matted coat – just to name a few!
-Read on for our list of 4 things every groomer should know about dogs’ health, and get ready to take your pet grooming game to a whole new level.
+Read on to discover 4 health and dog grooming tips to take your pet grooming game to a new level.

 1. How to spot infections

 All certified dog groomers know the importance of not rushing into a grooming session.
 Before picking up a brush, scissors, or preparing a dog to be bathed, a full inspection is absolutely vital.

 This evaluation determines if there are any existing skin conditions, potential eye or ear infections, dental issues, or changes in temperament ahead of the grooming session.
 Once this inspection is complete and you feel confident about the dog’s overall health, use your expertise to move forward with the grooming session.
 But, in the case of any issues, you’ll need to recommend a visit to the vet instead.
 A dog with any type of infection should be given special treatment, so it is very important for groomers to know how to spot issues before a groom.